-So the question that people always ask is, what is UBO?
-This describes and pertains to, any individual benefitting from, or who receives a positive impact from a company, is deemed an Ultimate Beneficial Owner (UBO).
+So the question that people often ask is, what is a company UBO?
+This describes and pertains to any individual benefitting from, or who receives a positive impact from, a company and is deemed an Ultimate Beneficial Owner (UBO).
 This is even if they are not formally named as the owner of the business.

 A UBO is defined as the beneficiary of at least 25% of a company’s capital gains, company shares or voting rights, giving them significant control and a related interest in the business.
 Such control would include the right to remove most of the directors on the Board.

-What is the meaning of a UBO (Ultimate Beneficial Owner)?
+What is a company UBO (Ultimate Beneficial Owner)?

-An Ultimate Beneficial Owner is a person, or entity, that is the ultimate beneficiary when an institution initiates a transaction.
+Let’s dive in deeper.
+An Ultimate Beneficial Owner is a person or entity that is the ultimate beneficiary when an institution initiates a transaction.
 It also includes those legal persons who exercise ultimate effective control over a legal person or arrangement.

 An Ultimate Beneficial Owner of a legal entity or a natural person that could be: